 Thankfully, the Tinder app no longer requires you to have a Facebook account, but you do have to be older than 18 to sign up.
 You’ll set up a concise profile that consists of a 500-character bio and up to six images (we suggest always including a photo or your best selfie).
 You can also link Tinder to your Instagram account and include info about your employer and/or school.
 Discovery settings allow you to set preferences for who can find your profile, from distance and proximity to age range.
 But once that’s over, the real fun begins.

 Tinder’s interface is svelte and shows you only a photo, name, and age of each prospect.
 You can tap on the photo to see additional information about the person, as well as Facebook friends you share (if you’re logged in through your Facebook account).
 You can then swipe right (to like them), left (to pass), or up if you want to use one of your precious “super likes” to show them you really, really like them.
 If you and another person have both swiped right on one another, a screen will appear showing you’ve matched and inviting you to send them a message.
-There’s also a recently added video chat option — but it’s only currently available if you live in Virginia, Illinois, Georgia, or Colorado.
+There’s also a recently added video chat option — but it’s only currently available if you live in Virginia, Illinois, Georgia, or Colorado, although it’s being rolled out to other locations as we speak.
 Free membership comes with limited swipes, and you’ll have to sign up to Tinder Plus or Tinder Gold to get features like unlimited swipes.

 The photos are large, the app is — comparatively speaking — elegant, and setting up your profile is pretty painless.
 All things considered, Tinder gets an A for its usability.
 Also, no one can message you unless you have also expressed an interest in them, which means you get no unsolicited messages.
 While there are a fair few people on Tinder who use it strictly to collect swipes, many people are actually inclined to meet up in real life, which is not always the case with dating apps.
 Since Tinder is also one of the most popular dating apps, you’re more likely to come across someone you like who lives nearby.
 Dating is a numbers game, and Tinder has numbers on its side — even if the app itself is widely regarded as one of the buggiest around.